getflywheel/webpagetest-ruby/README.md

 # Webpagetest Ruby Wrapper
+This is a fork of the webpagetest-ruby gem, as it has not been maintained since 2015.
+It adds:
+- support for basic auth
+- enforces HTTPS requests with self-signed certs (it could be nice to add full SSL support at a later date, but for the current use, we don't need it)

 This gem is a Ruby wrapper for the main features of [Webpagetest](http://www.webpagetest.org/) REST API.
-Features included so far:
+Features included on the original gem (as of 2015):
 - Run tests with all [specified](https://sites.google.com/a/webpagetest.org/docs/advanced-features/webpagetest-restful-apis#TOC-Parameters) parameters of the API.
 - Check test status
 - Get available test locations

 This gem is inspired by [Susuwatari](https://github.com/moviepilot/susuwatari) gem, so several ideas were taken from there (it's like a rewrite with some modifications).
-There were two main reasons to create a new `Webpagetest` gem:

-- Susuwatari uses [Rest client](https://github.com/rest-client/rest-client) to make HTTP requests, but this gem uses [Faraday](https://github.com/lostisland/faraday) instead, since it's more flexible and extensible in terms of HTTP connection.
-- Susuwatari `Client` class is focused on test runs, but no general-purpose wrapper has been built so far (for example, locations were missing).

 ## Installation